 Amazon Web Services may be the leading cloud service provider, but that doesn't make it foolproof.
-Far from it,
+Far from it, in fact.

 For all of its capabilities, AWS has its shares of "gotchas" and annoyances.
 But the list of leading offenders is not long, and experts agree mastering the peculiarities of AWS isn't all that hard.

 Avoiding accumulating costs is the first challenge.
 "If you are not careful, AWS and the cloud in general can lead to a spiraling infrastructure and subsequently a spiraling bill," said Raj Bhargava, CEO of JumpCloud.
 He explained that, while it's easy and relatively cheap to just turn the dial and spin up instances on AWS, organizations must carefully manage the cost, efficiency and efficacy of this flexible infrastructure.

 "It's very easy to spin up instances, but the billing can actually get very complicated as you continue to build out your infrastructure to meet your organization's growing needs," Bhargava said.
 "What may make sense from both a financial and functional standpoint today may not actually make sense tomorrow."
 For instance, the way servers are provisioned on Day 1 of your business will probably no longer make sense in six or 12 months, he said.

 There is a common misperception that AWS simply takes care of or outsources all IT needs, Bhargava said.
 "Don't get me wrong, what they provide is a hugely valuable and well-designed [Infrastructure as a Service] solution, [but] I think there are a number of folks out there who believe that AWS is responsible for things like security, patching, user management, et cetera," he said.
 In most cases this is simply not true.
 "If a business thinks AWS is taking care of these things and they are not, they are opening the organization up to serious risk."